Faceoff between Hanyu and Chen easily goes to Olympic champ

 Japan’s Hanyu, looking every bit the champion of the sport, won the short program Thursday at the World Figure Skating Championships, distancing himself from Chen when the American fell on his opening quadruple lutz while Hanyu was sheer perfection.

 Hanyu has been the sport’s biggest attraction for two Olympic cycles, each of which ended with him wearing a gold medal.
 He showed why in a short program packed with difficulty, style, artistry and a ton of energy.

 His body rotation on his jumps — a quad salchow, triple axel and quad toe loop-triple toe loop combination — was so fast it was almost imperceptible.
 His musical selection, “Let Me Entertain You,” by Robbie Williams, matched Hanyu’s frenetic performance that, had there been spectators on hand, would have left them as breathless as the skater.

+“It is something we wanted everybody to enjoy, of course, and we came up with this program,” Hanyu said through an interpreter, though he is fluent in English.
+“It would become an even better program if we have a live audience and the clapping and cheering.
+Everybody is tuning in on the internet and TV, and I can actually feel that, and I am accepting all that energy on the ice when I am skating this program.”

-No fans were on hand at the Ericsson Globe due to the coronavirus pandemic.
+No, there weren’t fans on hand at the Ericsson Globe due to the coronavirus pandemic.
 Had they been, they certainly would have littered the ice with the Winnie the Pooh dolls that have become a Hanyu trademark.
 Renowned coach Brian Orser, a Pooh bear in hand holding a yuzu fruit (a Japanese citrus) by the sideboards, leaped high with every brilliant element by his skater.

+“About today’s performance, I am overall very satisfied, but there is still lot of room for improvement that I know,” Hanyu said.
+“This music is full of energy and choreography and I think I was able to put out all of that on the ice today.”

-There were no such celebrations from the Chen camp.
+There were no celebrations from the Chen camp.
 The two-time defending world titlist hasn’t lost a competition since the 2018 Olympics.
 But he’s now more than eight points behind Hanyu’s 106.98 points.
 And Hanyu’s countryman, 17-year-old sensation Yuma Kagiyama, is between the two favorites in second place.

 Chen, winner of the last five U.S. titles, struggled early in his program, similar to what happened at the Pyeongchang Olympics.
 He rallied Thursday, however, by sticking a triple toe loop on the back end of his quad flip so he would have a required combination.
 And his spins and footwork were strong and intricate.